MonoGame/docs.monogame.github.io/articles/tutorials/04_working_with_textures/index.md

     > The two main ways to load a texture in MonoGame are:
     >
     > 1. Directly from file using `Texture2D.FromFile`.
-This is a more straightforward process, but requires manually setting up file copying, offers no pre-processing benefits, and can have a higher memory footprint.
+This method requires manually setting up file copying, offers no pre-processing benefits, and can have a higher memory footprint.
     >
     > 2. Using the content pipeline with `Content.Load<Texture2D>`.
 Using the content pipeline optimizes textures into formats for the target platform(s), automatically handles compiling and copying assets during build, and reduces memory footprint, but requires additional setup using the MGCB Editor.
     </details><br />